 In my earliest days as a driver, I recall a car crash. my friend was ejected through the windshield after my car struck a pole.
 An eye-catching detail was a small hole in the dashboard, where only his shoes were sitting, as if he had taken them off and tossed them there, since he was not in the car.
 Fortunately, he survived.

 You understand that a seat belt is a vehicle safety device designed to prevent harmful movements that may result from a collision or sudden braking.
-Throughout this article, we will examine the workings of a seat belt.
+Throughout this article, we will examine how do car seat belt sensors work.

 How The Seat Belt Works

 Seat belts are the primary defense against injury during a crash, so all car makers strongly advise wearing them at all times.
 The question is how?